kevinkazienko/The-Oracle/README.md

 Replace the placeholders with your actual API keys in the `api/api_keys.py`.

+Links to the registration pages for all validation sources can be found in the Wiki.

 ### Usage

 To use this tool, simply run the script with Python.